harshpatel-21/theunidoctor.github.io/README.md

                     </div>
                     <div class="col-lg-7 ">
                         <p>
-                            This website is for students, but we welcome all to register with us at <a href="https://www.premiermedicalcentre.nhs.uk">premiermedicalcentre.nhs.uk</a>
+                            This website is for students, if you are not a student, please register at <a href="https://www.premiermedicalcentre.nhs.uk">premiermedicalcentre.nhs.uk</a>
                     </div>
                 </div>